EarthScope/ispaq/README.md

 #  * Data_Access -- FDSN web services or local files
 #  * Preferences -- additional user preferences
 #
-# This file is in a very simple and somewhat forgiving format.
-After
-# each category heading, all lines containing a colon will be interpreted
+# This file is in a very simple format.
+After each category heading, all lines containing a colon
-# as key:value and made made available to ISPAQ.
+# will be interpreted as key:value and made available to ISPAQ.
 #
 ```

 **Metric** aliases can be any of one of the predefined options or any user-created *alias: metric* combination,
 where *metric* can be a single metric name or a comma separated list of valid metric names.
 Aliases cannot be
 combinations of other aliases.